Design Systems, for fast and furious product development

 The things that get in the way...

 Pattern lab at BigCommerce was not a direct revenue project therefore it got little to no attention and support.
-But as I went through the interviews with the users, we uncovered how important it was for them in their day to day responsibilities.
+But as I went through the interviews with the users, we uncovered how important it was for our teams in their day to day responsibilities.
 I pitched the importance of this tool to the Chief Product Officer and he was supportive in investing time and a resource (me) on the product.
 But with lack of resources in Engineering it was difficult to depend on them to help execute and commit to our release strategy.
 We as the Pattern Lab team continued to innovate and evangelize the value of Pattern Lab, but depending on the Engineers to align on platforms and versions proved to be difficult because of all the technical risks.
 Therefore most teams deprioritized Pattern Lab integration and upgrades because they did not have the resources or time to fix bugs and refactor code and favored an old but stable environment.
 But continuing to nurture legacy environments prevents the new innovative products from living on the platform.
 This became a conundrum with many of our roadmaps.

 BigCommerce soon went through an attrition which lessened the amount of Engineers and in the end the reorg eliminated the projects focused on infrastructure.
 Instead leadership focused resources on projects with direct revenue, high profile and priority on the roadmap.